 Continue Your Adventure

-Ireland: Nearby is the Ireland, which is full of amazing activities.
+Ireland: Nearby is Ireland, which is full of amazing activities.

-Paris: From London, it’s easy to hop on a train and explore Paris, one of my favorite cities in the world.
+France: From London, it’s easy to hop on a train and explore Paris, one of my favorite cities in the world.
 Whether you have two days or five days, you’re sure to have an amazing trip.
+Or venture outside of Paris for the magnificent chateaux of the Loire Valley.